InPlay-Inc/inplay-inc.github.io/content/docs/Solutions/Find My/Find My SDK Guide.md

 #### Load token with UART

-Before running the script, check section 8.3 to ensure the chip is in Boot ROM mode and ready to download an image via UART.
+Before running the script, check section [Load the image to IN610L flash](#ref-load-flash) to ensure the chip is in Boot ROM mode and ready to download an image via UART.
 To load the token, connect your PC to any UART port on the IN610 chip.
 Then, include the "--com" parameter to specify the COM port number used for the connection.
 This is an example:

 ```
 python ./in610_fmna_program.py --com 89 --mfi-token 9748f95c-1678-4c73-9a77-15ed5c5473c9 MYG9ME0CAQECAQEERTBDAh8fGFpEniKAqaM+PoxcZc95fXq1p71bCC6KXoeB+89TAiAG8hHm33V/peyFz7f4Cqe+TmuoqW8qnVW+Z1nLXqD/gjBsAgECAgEBBGQxYjAJAgFmAgEBBAECMBACAWUCAQEECDfGbPyNAQAAMBECAgDKAgEBBAgAAAAAAAAACDAWAgIAyQIBAQQNMjYyOTgzLTczMDExMTAYAgFnAgEBBBB/5DXuqMpN+JOWBM/IEzc+